IbrahimmAdel/Banque-Misr-DevOps-Task/aws-jenkins-project/README.md

 ## Step-by-Step Deployment

-### 1. Getting the Flask App and MySQL Database

-- Cloning the Flask app and PostgreSQL database from [GitHub repository](https://github.com/uym2/MySQL-and-Python).

-### 2. Dockerizing the Application and Database
+### 1. Dockerizing the Application and Database

 - Writing Dockerfiles for Flask app and PostgreSQL database.
 - Creating a Docker Compose file to run both containers locally for testing.
 - For more details: [Docker](https://github.com/IbrahimmAdel/Full-CICD-Project/tree/master/Docker)

-### 3. Setting Up the AWS Infrastructure with Terraform
+### 2. Setting Up the AWS Infrastructure with Terraform

 - Creating a VPC with 2 public and 2 private subnets.
 - Configuring Internet Gateway (IGW) and Network Address Translation (NAT) Gateways.